NicolasPrates/javaDelayLegendas/README.md

 Once you have your LEGENDEI.jar file, go to cmd again, put your subtitle at the same diretory as your jar file is then run the command: java -jar LEGENDEI.jar

 The program should open if you have java jre 1.8 or newer.
-After that the program is ask the name of your .srt file and the delay, and its ready to work.
+After that the program asks the name of your .srt file and the delay, and its ready to work.